crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        Number of emails that failed delivery.
+        The number of emails that failed delivery due to invalid email addresses.
         Ratio = Invalid Email/Requested.
       </td>
     </tr>